-Philip Morris International provided their Carbon Neutrality Declaration based on the criteria outlined above.
+Philip Morris International provided their Carbon Neutrality Declaration for Market Entities Cluster 3, based on the criteria outlined above.
 The Carbon Neutrality Declaration and QES for the application period 01/01/2023 - 31/12/2023 are verified by SGS to a reasonable level of assurance, consistent with the agreed verification scope, objectives and criteria.